Philadelphia Long Term Disability Insurance Claim Lawyers

 - Employer Paid Insurance Policy: If you receive disability insurance from your employer, they typically pay the entire premium or just a portion of it, so you’re covered if you’re unable to work.

 - Employee Paid Insurance Policy: If your employer doesn’t fund your disability insurance, but offers it as an option in your benefits package, you could opt for coverage by paying the premium yourself.

 - Member Coverage: If you’re a member of a professional association, disability insurance is available at a group rate.

 - Individual Plan: If you don’t get coverage through your employer or a professional association, you could apply through an insurance broker or directly from an insurance company.

-Several states require employers to provide disability insurance to their employees.
+Several states require employers to provide long term disability insurance to their employees.
 However, Pennsylvania does not require employers to provide this coverage.
-If your employer doesn’t offer disability benefits or if the coverage provided isn’t high enough, you could supplement with an individual plan.
+If your employer doesn’t offer disability benefits or if the coverage provided isn’t high enough, you could supplement it with an individual plan.
 Many individuals prefer that option because you’re able to customize the compensation you could receive if you’re injured and out of work.

 How Do I File A Claim for Long-Term Disability?

 When you hire one of our Philadelphia disability insurance claim attorneys, we will start the claims process immediately.
 We know the critical deadlines and rules we must follow, so your claim gets approved.
 The first step to filing any claim is reviewing your insurance policy.
 We’ll determine if your plan allows for benefits related to your injury or illness.

 When the initial application is submitted, insurance companies require forms and documentation regarding your situation to determine if you deserve assistance.
 We’ll help you with the process of filling out claimant forms, seeking medical examinations, collecting your medical records, and preparing for interviews.